KTH/devops-course/contributions/presentation/week2/aronber-fbjorkma/README.md

 - What is monitoring? (briefly)
 - What are metrics? (briefly)
 - What is Prometheus?
+- How to set up Prometheus?
 - How is Prometheus used?
 - What are the advantages of using Prometheus?
+- What makes Prometheus different from other tools?-